andymitch/testify/README.md

 ## GitHub Action Testing

 The GitHub Action will run all jest tests in the monorepo on every pull request.
 This is also highly configurable in `.github/workflows/test-coverage.yml`.
 If any tests fail, the action will fail and a report will be commented on the PR.
-The action is currently triggered on `pull_request` events to `main`
+The action is currently triggered on `pull_request` events to `main`.